Your Performance Review: What You Say And How You Say It by Gene Griessman,

 Take the initiative If you’ve done something that you are proud of, think of a way to work this into the conversation.
 Whenever I do a media interview, I think of some way that I can bring up a topic that the interviewer might not ask about.
 For example, I might say, “’Lincoln on Communication’ gives 10 ways to communicate more effectively.
 Do we have time to discuss one or two of them?”
 If it’s your annual (or quarterly) review, you might say, “I’ve been working hard on our training manual.
 Would you like for me to discuss that?
 Etc.”

 Remember, there’s more to career success than just working hard.
 You must work at the right projects, and communicate that you do them well.
-Your annual review is an opportunity to do just that.
+Your annual or quarterly performance review is an opportunity to do just that.

 “This is a book to cherish and share.”—Bill Marriott, CEO, Marriott International, Inc.